physicsnerd/qc-sim/README.md

 ## Eval() is used in this program!

 This code currently uses eval() in the custom_gate() function to allow users to input complex numbers, square roots, &c as entries for their gates.
-This will probably eventually be changed to a safer custom parser, but for now it will be eval().
-Please do not download this to something that has public access.
+HOWEVER, the inputs going into eval() are sanitized - stripped of all quotation marks, forward slashes, and backward slashes.
+If you believe this is not sufficient sanitization, please open an issue.

 ## Using the simulator